VW's luxury UK carmaker Bentley says China slowdown continues

-Bentley Motors, owned like Lamborghini by Germany's Volkswagen (VOWG_p.DE), hopes its Chinese slowdown is a blip and that the launch in China of its redesigned Flying Spur, which has a six-litre, 12-cylinder engine with a top speed of 200 miles per hour, will boost sales there.
+Bentley Motors, owned like Lamborghini by Germany's Volkswagen, hopes its Chinese slowdown is a blip and that the launch in China of its redesigned Flying Spur, which has a six-litre, 12-cylinder engine with a top speed of 200 miles per hour, will boost sales there.

 Sports car maker Jaguar, which pitches its vehicles at a slightly lower, broader segment of the luxury market, appears to have bucked the trend with the help of its new F-Type model, increasing its sales in China by 122 percent this year.
-Jaguar is part of Tata Motors' JLR (TAMO.NS).
+Jaguar is part of Tata Motors' JLR.

 Bentley's worldwide car deliveries were up 9 percent in the first nine months to 6,516, fuelled by sales in the Americas, its biggest market, which rose 16 percent to 2,022 cars, it said on Thursday.